den-materials/intro-to-ops/README.md

 __ssh gotcha__

 ssh logs you in as a specifc user.
 Sometimes there's a single user for a server, sometimes you log in as yourself.
 This is often done for logging and permissions.
-In particular, you may only have read only permissions so you might get some new errors that say you can't run a command because you don't have permissions.
+In particular, you may only have read-only permissions, so you might get some new errors that say you can't run a command because you don't have permissions.

 If you can't Google your way out of an issue like this, see if someone on your project can help you.

 #### Independent practice

 Log into the AWS instance above.
-When prompted to connect, type `yes`.
+When prompted to connect (do you trust this AWS instance?), type `yes`.

 Find the ``carmen.sandiego`` file.
 Once you find it, raise your hand, and an instructor will check your answer.